MosheB812/BuggetBoard-App/README.md

 [ Build and Deploy ]
 GitHub actions are used to automate CI/CD.
 Script is created (`.github/workflows/main.yml`) to automate building the Angular app and deploying it to s3.

+Currently s3 is configured as a static website which is hosted by AWS Route53.

 **Note:** Environment variables are required  and are defined under `Settings/Secrets` within GitHub profile.